instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 date: 2025-12-08T09:14:00.000+05:30
 faq:
   - question: "What is the PG price in Koramangala?"
-    answer: "Koramangala is one of Bengaluru's premium neighbourhoods.
-Shared beds in managed co-living properties start from Rs.
+    answer: "Sharing rooms in managed co-living properties in Koramangala start from Rs.
 11,999/mo.
-A private single room costs Rs.
-20,000–30,000/mo depending on the block and operator.
 SG Palya, just adjacent, is cheaper at Rs.
 8,000–12,000/mo for older-style PGs.
+Single room pricing is higher and varies by property, confirm with the operator directly.
 Deposits are typically 1–2 months with managed operators, compared to 6–10 months for independent studio apartments."
   - question: "Is there a PG in Koramangala for gents?"
     answer: "Yes.
 Gents PG options in Koramangala are concentrated in 5th Block, 6th Block, and 8th Block.
-Shared rooms start from Rs.
-11,999/mo and private rooms from Rs.
-16,000/mo."
+Sharing rooms start from Rs.
+11,999/mo.
+Single room pricing varies by property, confirm directly with the operator."
   - question: "What is the best PG in Koramangala for ladies?"
     answer: "For ladies, the safest and most popular options are in 4th Block, 8th Block, and SG Palya near Christ University.
-Stanza Living Lusaka House is a ladies-only managed property from Rs.
-15,099/mo with biometric entry, CCTV, and 24-hour security.
+Stanza Living Lusaka House is a ladies-only managed property with sharing rooms from Rs.
+15,099/mo, with biometric entry, CCTV, and 24-hour security.
 We recommend using Uber/Ola if returning post-11 PM from 5th Block, as residential cross-streets can get dark."
   - question: "Is there a single room PG in Koramangala for ladies?"
     answer: "Yes.
-Single private room options for ladies range from Rs.
-14,699 to Rs.
-20,000/mo with attached bathroom, Wi-Fi, and housekeeping included.
-Stanza Living Kiev House (study-friendly) and Stanza Living Lusaka House (ladies-only) are the top picks for solo female occupancy."
+Single private room options for ladies are available across Stanza Living and HelloWorld properties.
+Sharing rooms start from Rs.
+14,699/mo at Stanza Living Kiev House and Rs.
+15,099/mo at Stanza Living Lusaka House.
+For single room pricing, confirm directly with the operator as single occupancy is priced higher than the shared room rate."
   - question: "Are there PGs in Koramangala under Rs.
 5,000 with food?"
     answer: "A verified, managed PG under Rs.
 5,000/mo is not realistic in Koramangala in 2026.
-The lowest available shared bed in a managed property starts at Rs.
+The lowest available sharing bed in a managed property starts at Rs.
 11,999/mo at Stanza Living Shrewsbury House.
 Options claiming Rs.
 5,000 or below are typically unregistered rooms with no housekeeping, no security, and unreliable food.
 For budget stays, SG Palya is your best bet, with older-style PGs starting at Rs.
 8,000/mo that often include a basic meal plan."
   - question: "Is there a PG in Koramangala for ladies under Rs.
 5,000?"
     answer: "Not from verified managed operators.
-The most affordable ladies-only option in this area is Stanza Living Lusaka House at Rs.
+The most affordable ladies-only option in this area is Stanza Living Lusaka House with sharing rooms from Rs.
 15,099/mo.
 If budget is the primary constraint, SG Palya near the Christ University back gate has independent mess-style PGs from Rs.
 7,000–8,000/mo, though amenities vary significantly."
   - question: "Is coliving in Koramangala available for couples?"
     answer: "A small number of co-living buildings in 8th Block and 5th Block permit coed or couple-friendly occupancy, typically branded as studio co-living.
 Most standard managed PGs are gender-segregated by floor.
 If you need couple-friendly accommodation, confirm this in writing before signing.
 Do not rely on verbal assurances from brokers."
   - question: "Does Stanza Living Koramangala have a lock-in period?"
     answer: "Yes.
 Most Stanza Living properties like Hamburg House have a lock-in period of 3–6 months.
 Breaking it typically means forfeiting your deposit.
 Always check the specific lock-in terms before booking, as they can vary by property."
   - question: "Are co-living spaces in Koramangala fully furnished?"
     answer: "Yes.
 Managed co-living properties come fully furnished, including bed, mattress, wardrobe, study table, and chair, with Wi-Fi and housekeeping standard.
 This is a key advantage over renting a bare studio apartment, where you would need to spend Rs.
-30,000–50,000 upfront on furniture alone.
-HelloWorld Nexus and Stanza Living Jerez House are good examples at different price points."
+30,000–50,000 upfront on furniture alone."
 ---

 Updated: May 2026